Prompt Engineering Guide

 Faithful Chain-of-Thought (CoT) Reasoning

-Faithful Chain-of-Thought (CoT)8 addresses the issue that LLM doesn’t always reflect the true process behind the final answer when they are prompted with Chain-of-Thought (CoT).
+Faithful Chain-of-Thought (CoT) addresses the issue that LLM doesn’t always reflect the true process behind the final answer when they are prompted with Chain-of-Thought (CoT).
 Faithful CoT ensures that the final answer is derived directly from the reasoning chain, increasing trust and interpretability.

 Skeleton-of-Thought (SoT) Prompting

-Skeleton-of-Thought (SoT) prompting9 improves response efficiency by generating a basic outline or "skeleton" of the answer first, and then expanding it in parallel.
+Skeleton-of-Thought (SoT) prompting improves response efficiency by generating a basic outline or "skeleton" of the answer first, and then expanding it in parallel.
 This two-stage approach reduces latency and improves the quality of the final answer.

 Tree of Thoughts (ToT) Prompting

-Tree of Thoughts (ToT) prompting10 allows LLM to explore multiple reasoning paths in a structured, tree-like manner.
+Tree of Thoughts (ToT) prompting allows LLM to explore multiple reasoning paths in a structured, tree-like manner.
 This method mimics human problem-solving by allowing models to propose various solutions and then evaluate which path is likely to yield the best result.
 The tree structure allows for backtracking when a path seems unproductive, making the model more flexible and capable of correcting its course.

 Recursion of Thought (RoT) Prompting

-Recursion of Thought (RoT) prompting11 addresses context length limitations by breaking down complex tasks into smaller sub-problems, each processed within separate contexts.
+Recursion of Thought (RoT) prompting addresses context length limitations by breaking down complex tasks into smaller sub-problems, each processed within separate contexts.
 This divide-and-conquer method allows LLMs to handle tasks that exceed their context window limits.

 Conclusion and Next Steps

 As you’ve seen, these advanced prompting techniques offer various ways to enhance the problem-solving capabilities of LLMs, each addressing specific challenges like reasoning, accuracy, and interpretability.
-By understanding and applying these decomposition methods, you can unlock the bigger potential of language models in complex scenarios.
+By understanding and applying these decomposition methods, you can unlock the potential of language models in complex scenarios.

 Feel free to explore the links provided for a deeper dive into each technique, and start experimenting with them in your own projects.
 Happy prompting!